 It’s a short game that’s sort of satisfying, it’s a good comedy game that actually has funny dialogue and cutscenes.
 And if that wasn’t enough, it also has a crafting system that isn’t too complicated.

 Journey to the Savage Planet is set entirely on floating islands.
 Typhoon Studios’ first title game is a drifting archipelago of ideas that never quite come together to form a distinctive experience.
 Journey to the Savage Planet is a space exploration game, centered around one planet called AR-Y 26.

-First to get something out of the way, Journey to the Savage Planet can be played as a singleplayer or as a co-op game.
-You might think that this game looks so much like No Man’s Sky at a glance, and you wouldn’t be so much off target.
-That were also my first thoughts of the game.
+First, to get something out of the way, Journey to the Savage Planet can be played as a singleplayer or as a co-op game.
+You might think that this game looks so much like No Man’s Sky at a glance, and you wouldn’t be so much off-target.
+That was also my first thoughts of the game.

 This is a game where the player gets to be a slave to Kindred.

-All of this works fine, and the colourful environments are enjoyable to explore despite the tired floating island concept.
-Within the planet you can see giant mushroom forests and crystalline caves, while its center is dominated by a mysterious alien mega structure.
+All of this works fine, and the colorful environments are enjoyable to explore despite the tired floating island concept.
+Within the planet, you can see giant mushroom forests and crystalline caves, while its center is dominated by a mysterious alien megastructure.
 One of Savage Planet’s more notable achievements is communicating a sense of scale and freedom in a game that is only a fraction of the size of most open-world contemporaries.

-JSP is a first-person action-platformer about collecting resources, crafting upgrades, using them to explore AR-Y 26 planet, and shooting various cute critters which get in your way.
+JSP is a first-person action-platformer about collecting resources, crafting upgrades, using them to explore AR-Y 26 planet, and shooting various cute critters that get in your way.